-Advise patients now to properly take Pentazocine and Naloxone Tablets.
+Important Administration Instructions Instruct patients how to properly take Pentazocine and Naloxone Tablets.
 Advise patients not to adjust the dose of Pentazocine and Naloxone Tablets without consulting with a physician or other healthcare professional.
 If patients have been receiving treatment with Pentazocine and Naloxone Tablets for more than a few weeks and cessation of therapy is indicated, counsel them on the importance of safely tapering the dose as abruptly discontinuation of the medication could precipitate withdrawal symptoms.
-Provide a dose schedule to accomplish a gradual discontinuation of the medication. [see DOSAGE AND

-ADMINISTRATION] Important Discontinuation Instructions In order to avoid developing withdrawal symptoms, instruct patients not to discontinue Pentazocine and ences should hypotension occur (e.g., sit or lie down, carefully rise from a sitting or lying position) see WARNINGS
+Provide a dose accomplish a gradual discontinuation of the medication. [see DOSAGE AND ADMINISTRATION rm nations that Pentazocine and Naloxone Tablets may cause orthostatic hypotension and syncone Instruct patients how to recognize symptoms of low blood pressure and how to reduce the risk of serious consequences should hypotension occur (e.g., sit or lie down, carefully rise from a sitting or lying position) Anaphylaxis rm patients that anaphylaxis have been reported with ingredients contained in Pentazocine and Naloxone

-Naloxone Tablets without first discussing a tapering plan with the prescriber [see DOSAGE AND ADMINISTRATION nform patients that Pentazocine and Naloxone Tablets may cause orthostatic hypotension and syncope.
+Important Discontinuation Instructions In order to avoid developing withdrawal symptoms, instruct patients not to discontinue Pentazocine and Naloxone Tablets without first discussing a tapering plan with the prescriber [see DOSAGE AND